baberrehman/coq-duotyping/README.md

 $ git clone https://github.com/baberrehman/coq-duotyping.git

 You should be able to see all the Coq files inside folder **coq** after cloning the repo.
 Alternatively you can download the zip file from repo and you should be able to see all the Coq files after unzipping it.

+You can also find a copy of our ECOOP'20 paper (The Duality of Subtyping) in **docs** folder.

 Coq files
 ---------